Amoako Attah’s Prophecy Comes to Pass As India Confirms New Cases of Virus Without Cure

 Parliament Chapel International, Apostle Francis Amoako Attah, Prophecy, Coronavirus, Disease, Pandemic

-Apostle Francis Amoako Attah's prophecy about a virus in 2026 comes to pass.
+Apostle Francis Amoako Attah's past prophecy about a virus in 2026 appears to come to pass.
 Image source: Apostle Francis Amoako Attah/Facebook, KATERYNA KON/SCIENCE PHOTO LIBRARY/Getty Images

 Source: UGC